Piece-Of-Schmidt/Beyond-Fact-Checking/README.md

-# Questions of quality: How AI can help to improve science communication
+# Beyond Fact-Checking: Harnessing AI for News Quality Assessment

-This repository contains the scripts and data used for the research paper titled "Questions of quality: How AI can help to improve science communication".
+This repository contains the scripts and data used for the research paper titled "Beyond Fact-Checking: Harnessing AI for News Quality Assessment".
 The research explores the potential of machine learning (ML) and large language models (LLMs) for the semi-automated quality assessment of scientific news articles.

 ## About this Research